Tahirbhalli/news-week/README.md

 ![screenshot](./screenshot.png)

-The page tries to replicate as much as possible of this https://www.newsweek.com/ page.
+The page tries to replicate as much as possible of this [News week](https://www.newsweek.com/) page.

 ## Built With